Be at Home Here.

 Just 15 minutes to Black Mountain and 30 minutes to Asheville, living here really does offer the best of both for people who like to live "in the country" but be close to culture, restaurants, nightlife and, of course - beer.

 Nearby Old Fort is a very tiny town, just a few miles from Jack's Mountain Preserve, located on the interstate that has been hunkered down and overlooked by outsiders... until recently.
-Hillman Brewing of Asheville is investing and opening a beautiful large brewery right on Mill Creek in downtown Old Fort in spring 2020.
-That's quite a show of confidence.
-And other companies, like Kitsbow - a California cycling apparel manufactuer, has also committed to moving their offices to Old Fort in early 2020.
+Hillman Brewing of Asheville has opened a beautiful large brewery right on Mill Creek in downtown Old Fort in summer 2020.
+And other companies, like Kitsbow - a California cycling apparel manufactuer, moved their offices to Old Fort in early 2020.
 Small storefronts are being bought and people are dreaming new dreams for this little town.

 Located on the edge of Pisgah National Forest, we are minutes from Curtis Creek for camping, hiking and fishing.
 Catawba Falls is a mere 15 minute drive away, plus many other river and creek access points, trails, etc. (Personally, we're hoping Old Fort becomes an outdoor recreation town for hikers, campers, cyclists, kayakers, etc.)